-NOTICE OF ANNUAL MEETING OF STOCKHOLDERS TO BE HELD ON May 14, 2013
+NOTICE OF ANNUAL MEETING OF STOCKHOLDERS TO BE HELD ON May 13, 2014

-The Annual Meeting of Stockholders will be held on May, 14, 2013 beginning at 10:00 a.m., local time, at the Southpointe Golf Club, 360 Southpointe Boulevard, Canonsburg, Pennsylvania 15317.
+The Annual Meeting of Stockholders will be held on May 13, 2014 beginning at 10:00 a.m., local time, at the Universal Stainless, North Jackson facility located at 2058 South Bailey Road, North Jackson, OH 44451.

-Only holders of the Company's common stock at the close of business on March 28, 2013 will be entitled to vote at the Annual Meeting.
+Only holders of the Company's common stock at the close of business on March 27, 2014 will be entitled to vote at the Annual Meeting.
 A list of persons who were stockholders as of that date and time will be available for examination by any stockholder at the Annual Meeting and for the ten days prior to the meeting during regular business hours, at the Company's executive offices located at 600 Mayer Street, Bridgeville, PA 15017.
 Stockholders as of the record date may vote in person or by proxy.
 At the Annual Meeting we will:

 - 1. Elect a Board of Directors; - 2.
 Vote on an advisory, non-binding resolution to approve the compensation for the Company's named executive officers; - 3.
-Vote to amend the Company's Restated Certificate of Incorporation to increase the authorized number of shares of the Company's common stock from 10,000,000 to 20,000,000; - 4.
-Vote to ratify the appointment of Schneider Downs & Co., Inc. as the Company's independent registered public accountants for 2013; and - 5.
+Vote to ratify the appointment of Schneider Downs & Co., Inc. as the Company's independent registered public accountants for 2014; and - 4.
 Attend to any other business properly presented at the meeting.

-Your Board of Directors unanimously recommends that you vote in favor of director nominees described in this Proxy Statement, for the advisory, non-binding resolution to approve the compensation of the Company's named executive officers, in favor of the amendment of the Company's Restated Certificate of Incorporation to increase the authorized number of shares of the Company's common stock from 10,000,000 to 20,000,000 and in favor of the ratification of Schneider Downs & Co., Inc. as the Company's independent registered public accountants for 2013.
+Your Board of Directors unanimously recommends that you vote in favor of director nominees described in this Proxy Statement, for the advisory, non-binding resolution to approve the compensation of the Company's named executive officers and in favor of the ratification of Schneider Downs & Co., Inc. as the Company's independent registered public accountants for 2014.

 This booklet includes the Universal Stainless & Alloy Products, Inc. proxy statement.
 Enclosed with this booklet are a proxy card and a return envelope that requires no postage if mailed within the United States.
-A copy of the Universal Stainless & Alloy Products, Inc. 2012 Annual Report on Form 10-K is also enclosed.
+A copy of the Universal Stainless & Alloy Products, Inc. 2013 Annual Report on Form 10-K is also enclosed.